barebox/barebox/Documentation/boards/ti-k3-am62x.rst

 TI K3 AM62x based boards
 ========================

-The TI AM62x is SoC in the line of TI K3 64-bit ARM SoCs.
+The TI AM62x is a SoC in the line of TI K3 64-bit ARM SoCs.

 The boot process of the TI AM62x SoCs is a two step process.
 The first stage boot loader is loaded by the ROM code and executed on a Cortex-R5 processor.
 The code on this